How to Create Beautiful Block Printing Art — Easy Step-by-Step Guide

 Quick answer

-To make block printing art, you need carving tools, linoleum blocks, ink, and paper/fabric, taking about 60 minutes.
-Start by carving your design.
-This beginner-friendly activity has 10 steps and is perfect for families with kids aged 8+.
+To make block printing art, you need carving tools, linoleum blocks, ink, and paper/fabric, taking about 60 minutes for a single print.
+Start by carving your design into the block, ensuring the raised areas will hold the ink.
+This beginner-friendly activity has 12 detailed steps and is perfect for families with kids aged 8+.

 What you need